-From our kitchens to yours: Unique recipes from around the world
+From our kitchens to yours: Recipes from around the world

-And while the COVID‑19 global pandemic has tremendously changed how we physically gather and socialize, it has created a new universal experience — of struggle, grief and perseverance — in which food remains a common thread.
+And even though the COVID‑19 pandemic has changed how we physically gather and socialize, it has created a new universal experience — of struggle and perseverance — in which food remains a common thread.

-Through meals, Emma Mendez Rossell, a Mercy Corps team member from Guatemala, has felt the same waves of steadiness and sorrow many of us can relate to during this crisis — and that more yet face chronically on a daily basis.
+Through meals, Emma Mendez Rossell, a Mercy Corps team member from Guatemala, has felt the same waves of steadiness and sorrow many of us can relate to during this crisis — and that more yet face chronically and daily.

 Running low on food during the shelter-at-home order in her community, she fretted how to provide for her family, knowing the local supermarket wasn’t keeping up with demand.